The film screened at the Opening Night Gala for the 69th BFI London Film Festival has been announced

-The British Film Institute (BFI) is back with another edition of the London Film Festival – now in its 68th year – meaning film fans in the capital have a big couple of weeks coming up in October.
-Alongside headline premieres, organisers have also revealed plans to launch a line-up of immersive art and extended reality (XR) events as part of the new LFF Expanded programme.
+The British Film Institute (BFI) is back with another edition of the London Film Festival – now in its 69th year – meaning film fans in the capital have a big couple of weeks coming up in October.
+And the fest is starting with a bang as Rian Johnson’s third Knives Out film, Wake Up Dead Man: A Knives Out Mystery, is getting its international premiere at the Opening Night Gala, ahead of its December release on Netflix

 Key Information